psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

-??
-Start with the girl??
-Or the boy (need a tale to bring him in?
-Default is the Wolf... ?? a link to Little Red Riding Hood?)

 ONCE upon a time, there was a great lord, a Count, who everyone called "the Wolf".
-He had such a wicked heart, that it was whispered he used to harness his peasants to the plough, and whip them as they tilled his land in their bare naked feet.
+He had a wicked heart, and it was said that he used to harness his peasants to the plough, and whip them as they tilled his land in their bare naked feet.

-But his wife, the Countess?
-Well, she was as tender to the poor and miserable as he was cruel.
+But he also had a wife, the Countess.
+And she was as tender to the poor, as he was cruel.

-Every time she heard of another of her husband's misdees, she would secretly go to repair the harm he had done; and her name was blessed throughout the whole country-side.
+Every time she heard of her husband's misdeeds, she would secretly repair the harm he had done; and her name was blessed throughout the whole country-side.
 She was welcomed, as much as he was avoided.
 She was loved, as much as he was hated.

 II

 One day, as the Wolf was out hunting in the forest, he came across a cottage.
 Outside, a young girl was playing.

-"What is your name ? " he asked her.
+"What's your name ? " he asked.

 And she told him.
-"Renelde, sir".
+"Renelde".

-" You must be tired of living in such a run down place all by yourself ? " he said.
+" You must be tired of living in such a run down place all by yourself ? "

-" I am accustomed to it, my lord, and I am not alone.
-My grandmother looks after me."
+" I am accustomed to it, sir; and I am not alone: my grandmother looks after me."

-" That may be so ; but come to the castle, and you will be my wife's maid."
+" That may be so ; but come to the castle, and I will make you my wife's maid."

-But before she could respond, her grandmother had come to the door of the cottage, and shouted at the Wolf: " get away from here, you know you're not welcome.
+But before she could respond, her grandmother had come to the door, and shouted at the Wolf: " get away from here, you know you're not welcome.
 You just leave her alone".
 And he rode away.

-Several years later, the Wolf again passed by.
+Several years later, the Wolf passed by again.

-Renelde was by now turning into a pretty young woman, and as she gathering eggs from the hens that were pecking around the small yard, the Wolf asked her: " What is your name ?"
+Renelde was by now turning from girl into woman, and as she gathered eggs from the hens around the small yard, he asked her: " What is your name ?"

 And she told him.